gamzeakkurt/deep-learning-stock-prediction/README.md

 ```bash
 python main.py
 ```
-Open `main.py` and execute the cells.
+Open `main.py` and execute the code.

 To run the full analysis and forecasting pipeline, execute the main.py file.
 This will sequentially: